Table of Contents

 - Main Account Header

-- From the Accounts screen, click the name of the account which will open the sidebar menu.
-From within the sidebar menu, click "Manage" - this will bring you to the page for that specific account.
+- From the main Accounts screen, click the name of the account, which will open the management view

-- Perform a global search for the account you are looking for, and select the globe icon which will bring you to the page for that specific account.
+- Perform a global search for the account you are looking for, and from the results list that appears, click on the globe icon for that account

 Main Account Header